 - Muscle weakness that makes it difficult to breathe, due to conditions such as muscular dystrophy.

-CPAP or BiPAP may also be used by people who have:
+CPAP or BiPAP may also use by people who have:

 - Respiratory failure;